mickgraham/google-cybersecurity-professional-certificate/Activities/4.1 File Permissions in Linux/README.md

 ### Change file permissions on a hidden file

-The research team has archived **.project_x.txt**, which is why it’s a hidden file.
+The research team has archived **.project_x.txt**, which is why it's a hidden file.
 This file should not have write permissions for anyone, but the user and group should be able to read the file.

 ```
 chmod u-w,g-w,g+r .project_x.txt